alejsherion/PokemonTopicCrupAPI/README.md

 # Pokemon Topic Crup API
 > v 1.0

-DotNet aplication on WebApi for handling CRUD on pokemon do you use and can like them **Gotta Catch 'Em All**
+DotNet aplication on WebApi for handling CRUD on pokemon you use and also choosing your favorite ones through likes

+**¬°Gotta Catch 'Em All!**

 ## Using
 - DotNet 6.0.0